starwander/GoFibonacciHeap/README.md

  - MinimumValue: returns the current minimum value in the heap sorted by key.
  - ExtractMinValue: returns the current minimum value in the heap and then extracts the value from the heap.
  - DecreaseKeyValue: decreases and updates the value in the heap by the input.
+ - IncreaseKeyValue: increases and updates the value in the heap by the input.
  - DeleteValue: deletes the value in the heap by the input.
  - GetValue: searches and returns the value in the heap by the input tag.
  - ExtractValue: searches and extracts the value in the heap by the input tag.